k8s-at-home/charts/charts/paperless/README.md

 # Paperless

 This is a helm chart for [Paperless](https://github.com/the-paperless-project/paperless).
-The documentation can be found here [here](https://paperless.readthedocs.io/en/latest/index.html).
+The documentation can be found [here](https://paperless.readthedocs.io/en/latest/index.html).

 **This chart is not maintained by the upstream project and any issues with the chart should be raised [here](https://github.com/k8s-at-home/charts/issues/new/choose)**